theochit/field-manager-challenge/README.md

 - **ArcGIS:**  Handles map visualization and renders field geometries.
 - **GeoJSON-validation:** Validates submitted fields for correctness and format.
 - **ESLint:** Ensures consistent code style and import structure across the frontend.

 ---

-## Key Assumptions

-- **ChannelPartner:** A ChannelPartner is responsible for managing zero to many Landowners.
-They have visibility and access to all resources within the system.

-- **Landowner:** A Landowner can have only one ChannelPartner managing them.
-Landowners can only view and manage their own resources (fields).

-- **Field:** A field is owned by one Landowner and its `geometry` must be represented as a single GeoJSON Polygon Feature.

----